 - 1/2 cup confectioners sugar

-Hopefully, you have a stand mixer, if not, save your pennies, they are worth their weight in well, dough :).
-Combine the flours, yeast, cinnamon, salt, sugar, and zest in the mixer bowl fit the dough hook.
+- In a stand mixer, combine the flours, yeast, cinnamon, salt, sugar, and zest in the mixer bowl fitted with the dough hook.
 Combine the buttermilk, egg and melted butter in a large measuring cup (warmed in microwave for about 20 seconds, to get the chill off) and mix into the dry ingredients to form a sticky dough.

-Deflate the risen dough and divide into 9 equal pieces.
-Shape into rounds and dust with flour.
-Place in a 9" x 9" baking pan, cover with plastic wrap or towel, and let rise for another 30 minutes until again, doubled in size.
+- Gently deflate the risen dough and divide into 9 equal pieces.
+Shape into balls and dust with flour.
+Place in a 9″ x 9″ baking pan, cover with plastic wrap or towel, and let rise for another 30 minutes until again, doubled in size.

-Meanwhile, melt the Apple Caramel (or jam) with the water in a pan or in microwave, so it is brushable.
+- Meanwhile, melt the apricot jam with the water in a pan or in microwave, so it is brushable.
 Brush mixture over the buns right from the oven.
 Serve warm, cold, or toasted.
 Try a little butter too, yum.

 For the icing (optional)

-Wait to ice until the buns have cooled a bit.
+- Wait to ice the buns until they have cooled a bit.
 Combine confectioners sugar and orange juice.
 Add more liquid if needed to make a mixture that holds its shape.
 Again, add to a piping bag or sandwich bag and pipe a cross across the baked cross.